reiend/react-typescript-starter-project/README.md

 A config template for starting new React project.
-Using typescript, webpack, scss, postcss, autoprefixer, purgecss and tailwindscss.
+Using typescript, webpack, esbuild, eslint, scss, postcss, autoprefixer, purgecss and tailwindscss.